It's Been A Week

 SUNDAY

 Got woken up twenty minutes into a much-needed afternoon nap for an epidural on the maternity ward.
 Some poor gal was exhausted from laboring so long.
-Later that night I was called in for another one.
+Later that evening I was called in for another one.
 Slept in hospital again.

 SATURDAY